By Tim Hjersted

 And when a woman is acting assertive, courageous, or strong, I don't want people to think "Oh that's a woman acting kind of like a man."
 I want people to think that's a woman being a healthy, fully realized woman.

 Essentially I want to expand our concepts of what it means to be a 'traditional' man or woman.
 I want the masculine archetype we imagine of the so-called mythical 'real man' to include strong feminine qualities, and the feminine archetype we imagine of the so-called mythical 'real woman' to include strong masculine qualities.
+Compassion and strength never belonged to one gender.
+They are human qualities.

 Is everyone transgender?
 Can straight people identify as queer?
 Shon Faye asks: If queerness is defined by a rejection of labels how should queers differentiate and support the identities most vulnerable to patriarchal oppression?